 Charlemagne Palestine is a 66-year oldish minimalist composer and visual artist.
 A contemporary of Phil Niblock, Phillip Glass and Steve Reich, his performances are renowned for his intense ritualistic music, drawing upon the avant-garde and non-western traditions and surrounding his piano with stuffed toys, sipping on cognac and smoking Indonesian cigarettes.
 Trained as a cantor he is best known for his long playing piano works, and his collaborations with Tony Conrad.
 On the phone from his adopted home in Brussels, Palestine is open, effervescent, and a little bit eccentric, the very definition of a people person, clearly relishing the opportunity to have a yarn.

 Bob: I’m interested in the concept of trance in your music.
-Where do you think it came form?
+Where do you think it came from?

 Bob: He was right, yes.